sirosen/globus-sdk-python/changelog.d/20211011_210434_sirosen_fix_decorator_types.rst

 ..

 * Fix several internal decorators which were destroying type information about decorated functions.
-Type signatures of many methods are therefore corrected (:pr:`NUMBER`)
+Type signatures of many methods are therefore corrected (:pr:`485`)